VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 How would you define Machine Learning?
+Machine learning is an application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
+Machine learning focuses on the development of computer programs that can access data and use it learn for themselves.

 Can you name four types of problems where it shines?
+Machine Learning is great for:
+Problems for which existing solutions require a lot of hand-tuning or long lists of rules: one Machine Learning algorithm can often simplify code and perform better.
+Complex problems for which there is no good solution at all using a traditional approach: the best Machine Learning techniques can find a solution.
+Fluctuating environments: a Machine Learning system can adapt to new data.
+Getting insights about complex problems and large amounts of data.

 What is a labeled training set?
+Labeled data is a group of samples that have been tagged with one or more labels. ...
+After obtaining a labeled dataset, machine learning models can be applied to the data so that new unlabeled data can be presented to the model and a likely label can be guessed or predicted for that piece of unlabeled data.

 What are the two most common supervised tasks?
+The two most common supervised tasks are regression and classification.

 Can you name four common unsupervised tasks?